Azure/azure-init/SUPPORT.md

 ## Microsoft Support Policy

-Support for the Azure-Init is limited to the resources listed above.
+Support for the azure-init is limited to the resources listed above.